Australia bush fires: Kiwi tragedy in Conjola Park, how you can help

 "I did everything I could to try get back in there."

-But reality is that his mum's entire street is pretty much gone.
+But the reality is that his mum's entire street is pretty much gone.

 "The whole of Conjola Park, it's like it has been wiped off the map," Chinnock said.